1Macchiato/Virtue/README.md

 More details on the way!

-Brought to you by the Virtue Corporation ™️.
+Brought to you by The Virtue Corporation ™️.

 Copyright ©️ 2022-2023, Virtue Corporation.
 All rights reserved.